Parameter vs Statistic — What Is the Difference?

 When defining parameter vs. statistic, you summarize any measurable features of the population or sample.

 The average height of adult women in the UK is a parameter with an unknown value.
-That means population parameters will be based on the standard deviation and mean of the population.
+In other words, the population parameters for this will be based on the standard deviation and mean of the population.

 • Categorical variables: The parameter or statistic used is a proportion.